scr1041/personal-website/content/Cooking/FirstDump.md

 title: Photo dump
 ---

 For now, here's just a quick photo dump of the food I've been making lately.
+My favorite cuisine is probably Mexican honestly.
+But I've been meaning to make more Southeast Asian food.
 Stay tuned!!!

 <!-- Image Pair -->
 <div style="display: flex; justify-content: center; align-items: center;">